Double metasurfaces and Optimal transport: Regularity of optimal maps for the cost Lg

-We will next analyze the validity of the twist condition separately for the cases first when $g$ is constant, and second when $g$ is general.
-In fact, when $g$ is constant the conditions on $f$ are slightly more general than the corresponding conditions when $g$ is general.
+We next analyze the validity of the twist condition separately in two cases: first when $g$ is constant, and second when $g$ is general.
+In fact, when $g$ is constant, the conditions on $f$ are slightly more general than the corresponding conditions when $g$ is general.

-\subsubsection{Verification of the Twist condition when $g(x)=\beta$}
+\subsubsection{Verification of the twist condition when $g=\beta$}

 We aim to show that the cost function